* Q3 adj EPS $0.85 v Street view $0.98

 Barrick lowered its full year outlook for copper production

-to 450 million pounds in 2012 as production was delayed at its
+to 450 million pounds as production was delayed at its Jabal

-While construction is complete at the Saudi copper mine, the
+Construction is complete at the Saudi mine, but the project,

-project, designed to Australian standards, does not meet Saudi
+designed to Australian standards, does not meet Saudi safety and

-mine is now expected to start up in 2014.
+security rules.
+The mine is now expected to start up in 2014,

 Barrick maintained its total capital budget for Jabal Sayid